Frequently Asked Questions

 Should I call my Insurance agent to file a claim?

-You can definitely contact your agent to file a claim.
-Although we suggest you have one of our professional claim specialists walk you through the process of filing your claim.
-We can guide you directly to the source in your home owners insurance to file your claim, which makes the process move a lot smoother and faster.
+You can contact your agent to file a claim.
+Although we suggest, you have one of our professional claim specialists walk you through the process of filing your claim.
+We can guide you directly to the source in your homeowner’s insurance to file your claim, making the process much smoother and faster.

 The inspection is for us to gain knowledge on the current status of your home from the recent catastrophe, then provide you with professional advice going forward with repairs or potentially calling in a claim on your Home Owners Insurance.

 I know we briefly mentioned 3-6 months above.
 There are many factors on the time it takes to handle the details of the claim and then make repairs.
 Everyone’s length of time will increase.
 We understand that it is your home and you want it repaired as soon as possible.
 It is in our best interest to move the process as quickly as possible.
 Our professionals will stay in close contact to inform you how we are moving forward.

 To give some examples of possible time frames: